|

 The South Carolina Hometown Cookbook

 The South Carolina Hometown Cookbook is the sixth book in the State Hometown Cookbook Series published by Great American Publishers.
 Though the book is full of recipes from around the state, it’s more than just a cookbook.
-Sprinkled throughout the book are stories and pictures about the various food festivals that take place in South Carolina.
+Sprinkled throughout the book are stories and pictures of the various food festivals held in South Carolina.

-The recipes in the book provide a glimpse into the culinary history of the people of the Palmetto state.
-While some of the recipes resonate with people across the entire country, many recipes in the book have their origin in South Carolina, like Hoppin’ John and Adluh’s Sweet Potato Apple Cobbler with Pecans.
+The recipes in the book offer a glimpse into the culinary history of the Palmetto State’s people.
+While some of the recipes resonate with people across the country, many in the book have their origins in South Carolina, like Hoppin’ John and Adluh’s Sweet Potato Apple Cobbler with Pecans.

 With South Carolina being a coastal state, there are plenty of seafood recipes included in the book, like Coastal Crab Fritters, South Carolina Cheesy Shrimp and Vegetables, Lowcountry Shrimp Bake, Seafood Étouffée, Beaufort Stew, and Carolina Hot Tartar Sauce to name a few.